Ordisoftware/Hebrew-Calendar/README.md

 - Optimize statistics initialization at startup to be in a background task.
 - Fix usage statistics menu item not disabled in tray menu if stats are disabled at startup.
-- Fix buttons position in search event, lunar month and gregorian month windows.
+- Fix buttons position in search event, lunar month and Gregorian month windows.
-- Fix file and memory sizes diplayed only in english in usage statistics form.
+- Fix file and memory sizes displayed only in English in usage statistics form.
 - Fix date bookmarks storage format that altered the dates after language changed.
 - Improve UI/UX.
 - Few fixes.